Rooyca/obsidian-api-request/README.md

 - **Output format**: Choose between JSON block or Obsidian variable.
 - **Request Method**: Choose between GET, POST, PUT & DELETE.
 - **Request Data**: The data to send with the request.
 Data should by in JSON format.
 - **Response Data**: The response data to display.
 If empty all data will be display.
+You can use a right arrow `->` to access nested objects.
+For example, if you want to show the `title` from the `user` object, you can do that like this: `user -> title`.

 ## To-do